Four Continents Figure Skating Championships cumulative medal count

 Most total medals by pairs team

 If the total number of medals is identical, the gold, silver and bronze medals are used as tie-breakers (in that order).
-If all numbers are the same, the pairs receive the same placement and are sorted in alphabetical order by female partner's last name.

 Top 10 ranking of pairs skaters by the most medals won at the Four Continents Championships